sebaslavigne/cv/README.md

 **Software and QA analyst** at [MTP](https://www.mtp.es/), consulting for [Banco de España](https://www.bde.es/bde/es/) <span class="daterange">_(Oct 2021 - Feb 2022)_</span> <br>
 Complete QA solution tailor made for the Bank of Spain
-  **_Tasks:_**
+  - **_Tasks:_**
-    - Analyzing, devising and establishing QA models within a platform migration from checKing to Kiuwan
+    - Analyzing, devising and setting up QA models within a platform migration from checKing to Kiuwan
     - Implemented Kiuwan custom rules adapted to specific quality requirements of Banco de España
     - Designed a DB and developed a dockerized API that stored and managed internal quality metrics, before being further processed in Kiuwan
     - Developed internal libraries to map data and perform massive migration of apps between checKing and Kiuwan